Sharee Miller: Murder, trial and incarceration

 Bruce Miller was found dead at his junkyard in Mt.
 Morris, Michigan on November 8, 1999, killed by a 20 gauge shotgun.

 After Sharee was arrested in February 2000, she was held without bail until her trial.
 On December 12, 2000, the trial began and her case made national headlines.
 According to the prosecution, Sharee wanted Bruce dead for his money, and a divorce would not have given her enough.
 After two days of deliberation, on December 22, the jury found Sharee Miller guilty on all charges.
 On January 29, 2001, Genesee County Circuit Court Judge Judith Fullerton sentenced Miller to life in prison for the conspiracy to commit murder charge and 54 to 81 years for second-degree murder.
 She served part of her term at the Robert Scott Correctional Facility in Plymouth, Michigan and, as of 2019, was serving a life sentence at the Women's Huron Valley Correctional Facility in Ypsilanti, Michigan.
-Her mother currently has custody of one of her three children.
+Her mother had custody of one of her three children.